 Successfully Transferring a Small BusinessShare this post

-There are four primary goals of a successful transfer:
+There are four primary goals of a successful small business transfer:

 - Generating sufficient financial reserves for the owner’s retirement after active involvement in the business ends.

 - Transferring the business intact (and for its maximum value if sold to a third party) to the owner’s chosen beneficiaries

 - Providing sufficient liquidity to pay the transfer costs.

 Business owners are typically unsure of their worth.
 Without a solid idea of the business value, the owner is guessing at whether or not they will have sufficient financial reserves once the business is sold to retire in their lifestyle of choice.